umbraco/UmbracoDocs/Documentation/Extending-Umbraco/Macro-Parameter-Editors/index.md

 #Macro Parameter Editors

-# Introduction #
-Every macro can contain paramters.
+Every macro can contain parameters.
 There are a few default types.
 A few default types are

 * bool
 * contentAll